Summer 2023 Adventure Camp + Academic Year 2023-2024 Program:

 Application Fee: $100 (one time)

-Our founder taught for over 25 years and earned her PhD in Curriculum and Instruction from George Mason University and continued a passion for innovative education.
+Our founder, Dr. Natalie N. Summerville, taught for over 25 years and earned her PhD in Curriculum and Instruction from George Mason University and continued a passion for innovative education.
 At The Grand Magnolia School, we approach learning in new ways rooted in established approaches.
 We are inspired by Reggio Emilia, Angela Duckworth, Carol Dweck, Maria Montessori.
-We incorporate ample time in nature, play, creativity, and experiential techniques in a a way that works well for children who thrive in an environment that feels like home with plenty of individualized attention.
+We incorporate ample time in nature, play, creativity, and experiential techniques in a way that works well for children who thrive in an environment that feels like home with plenty of individualized attention.

 Our cohort-based model helps our students grow and learn together.
 Excursions and outdoor adventures keep children active and engaged as they formulate rich schemas for new and old topics and engage actively with the world and their local Richmond community.